 2010 – Optimization of established properties

 In 2012, power consumption in Germany totaled approximately 600 million megawatt hours.
-Industry, trade and commerce account for some 44 percent, transport and households for some 28 percent each.
+Industry, trade and commerce accounted for some 44 percent, and transport and households for some 28 percent each.
 About 80 percent of the baseload is met by conventional means, namely nuclear power, coal, gas, and oil.

-If around half of electricity in Germany is to come from renewables from 2030 – and about 80 percent from 2050 – a holistic process is required.
-The key steps:
+If around half of the electricity in Germany is to come from renewables from 2030 – and about 80 percent from 2050 – a holistic process is required.
+The key steps are listed below.

 1. Reduction of consumption

 - Efficient facades

 - Combined-cycle gas and steam turbine power plants